DysphoriAlluka/Big-Ben/README.md

 *Description:* Sends your message to the support server.
 *Usage:* support [questions, inquiries, feedback, issues, or bugs] <--dm>
 ### time
-*Description:* Tells the time in a specific location.
+*Description:* Tells the date and time in a specific location.
 *Usage:* time [place]